axtiersen/test-web/README.md

 # Test web project

 This is a simple website test project for showing how to use git and github together.
-Adding some line for rebasing example.
+Adding some line for rebasing example, then adding more changes from my_feature branch too.

 ## Introduction